Vin americanii!: General population

 Invasion rumours were often very precise, specifying the date and manner armed intervention would take.
 One scenario involved troops disembarking en masse at Constanța on the Black Sea, brought over from Greece or Turkey.
 Another saw as many as 60,000 airplanes bombing strategic targets and driving out the Communists.
 Voice of America reports were amplified or distorted: for instance, when news of King Michael's meeting with U.S. President Harry S. Truman was broadcast in April 1948, it was said in Brăila that the latter had assured him he would soon regain his throne, and in Bucharest, that he would be back home before Easter.

+In 1949, the communist authorities started the collectivization of agriculture.
+In the village of Cufoaia, in Maramureș County, Alecsa Bel, a wealthy peasant and the mayor of the locality from 1940 to 1946, refused to join the collective farm.
+He had an unwavering conviction that the Americans had to come, to get rid of the Russians, and he manifested this conviction in public, telling everyone that "the Americans are coming", that he had heard that on the crystal radio, where he listened to Western stations.
+For his stances, Bel paid with his life; apprehended at home, he was shot by the Securitate on Christmas Day, 1949.

 At the 4th World Festival of Youth and Students in 1953, a number of young Romanians approached Western journalists, given a rare opportunity to make their opinions known to the outside world.
 They tended to be discouraged but still awaited American help, a hope boosted by the Korean War.
 One of them gave a written message to a US journalist: "Romanians put all their hopes in the American people.
 Everyone has understood that 1953 is the year of liberation.
 The Romanian people remains silent, with an open wound.
 But at the first chance we get, we will erupt.
 You have already seen the misery in which Romanian peasants live.
 They are ready to destroy communism at the first opportunity.
 Please transmit to the American people the greetings of Romanians subjugated by the red beasts".